Ravens’ season ends with Jackson in locker room, 17-3 loss

 Jackson targeted tight end Mark Andrews in the end zone and fired a pass that was intercepted by Taron Johnson and taken the other way for a 101-yard touchdown.

-Jackson was knocked out of the game with a concussion on the following series, leaving a Ravens comeback bid as futile as spitting into the formidable wind that blew hard throughout the 17-3 defeat.
+Jackson was knocked out of the game with a concussion on the following series, making a Ravens comeback bid as futile as spitting into the formidable wind that blew hard throughout the 17-3 defeat.

+“It’s playoff football.
+With the wind and the way the game was going, you knew it was going to be a tough day,” defensive tackle Calais Campbell said.
+“It was one of those games we knew was going to come down to one big play.
+They made the plays when it mattered, they made the big play.
+You’ve got to give them respect.
+They earned it.”

-The Ravens stormed into the second-round playoff game with a six-game winning streak generated by a strong offense and steady defense.
+The Ravens stormed into this second-round playoff game with a six-game winning streak generated by a strong offense and steady defense.
 But Baltimore failed to score a touchdown, not with Jackson taking the snaps nor with backup Tyler Huntley trying in vain to generate a rally.

 Baltimore was done in by too many mistakes, most notably Jackson’s ill-fated throw that produced a 14-point swing.
-The usually reliable Justin Tucker had two field-goal tries clang off the uprights, and veteran punter Sam Koch shanked a 23-yarder.
+The usually reliable Justin Tucker had two field-goal tries clang off the uprights, and veteran punter Sam Koch booted a wind-blown 23-yarder.

 And if there was any hope of a miracle finish, it faded with a roughing-the-kicker call against Baltimore just after the two-minute warning.